 Why the name 350?

 350NYC is part of a vibrant and active climate movement in New York City and NY State.
-Some organizations and coalitions that we collaborate with include Divest NY, the NYC Grassroots Alliance, Sane Energy Project, WinWind NY, The People’s Climate Movement, NY (PCMNY), NY Renews, and Food & Water Watch.
+Some of the coalitions we belong to include Stop the Money Pipeline, Divest NY, NY Renews, Climate Can’t Wait, and The People’s Climate Movement, NY (PCMNY).

 Lyna Hinkel founded 350NYC in 2011, served as group leader until 2016, and currently sits on the Steering Committee.
 She was a founding member and intermittent chair of the Fossil Free NYC Divestment Campaign from 2012-2018, and has orchestrated many 350NYC events, protests and forums.

 Professionally, her background is in film production and international children’s television including work for WNET Thirteen, Nickelodeon, and Children’s Television Workshop.
 She is also a singer-songwriter.

 Monica Weiss has a B.A. and M.S. in Environmental Education from Queens College, CUNY, she was an NYC Early Childhood Teacher for 20 years.
 Since 2013, she has been a climate activist with 350NYC focusing on education, community outreach and sustainable solutions, including leading the partnership with Pachamama’s Drawdown 100.